brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Superseded
 Warp drive.
 Superseded by the light jump that was safer and allowed speeds 100 times quicker.
 Sensors
 Sensors in Icar allow the users to see further and in much greater detail.
 It is up to the player to ask the Gamesmaster to explain what additional information a given sensor provides during a scene.
-The Gamesmaster�s call is final.
+The Gamesmaster's call is final.
 Sensors are one of two types: Device Sensors and Scanners.
 Device Sensors are fitted to weapons, devices and bionic upgrades.
 Scanners tend to be built into buildings and medical facilities.
 Device Sensors provide the user with the raw information, whereas Scanners provide some interpretation.
 For example, a Level 2 Tech Scanner can be fitted to the door of a members-only bar.
-When you walk through it, it will know what sort of a gun you�re carrying and whether it is loaded.
-An Electrogrid (EG) sensor will show that you�re carrying a generator - it could be a gun or part of your tech kit - it is up to the owner of the EG sensor to decide!
+When you walk through it, it will know what sort of a gun you're carrying and whether it is loaded.
+An Electrogrid (EG) sensor will show that you're carrying a generator - it could be a gun or part of your tech kit - it is up to the owner of the EG sensor to decide!
 Device Sensors
 These sensors are normally built into a device, weapon or bionic upgrade.
 They provide some interpretation for the user and come with a variety of features.
 Electromagnetic (EM)